Sean Mathias: Actor

 Mathias began his acting career by appearing on the television screen in a small role on an episode of the cult BBC TV series Survivors, in 1977.
 Also in 1977, he played an Irish Guards lieutenant in the film A Bridge Too Far.

 In 1978, Mathias appeared in a production at the Edinburgh Festival Fringe, during which time he met actor Ian McKellen who subsequently became his lover of about nine years.

 Mathias' acting career continued into the 1980s with minor appearances on TV and in films such as Priest of Love (1981), which starred McKellen as D. H. Lawrence, and The Scarlet Pimpernel (1982), starring Anthony Andrews, Jane Seymour and McKellen.
 He made one notable appearance in the 1988 film White Mischief as Gerald Portman.

 Another notable TV appearance was on the TV show Minder in 1982.
 The episode was entitled "Broken Arrow" and, in it, Mathias played the part of a young darts player named Dafydd.

 Writer

 Mathias's play Cowardice was produced at the Ambassadors Theatre in London in August 1983, starring Ian McKellen, Janet Suzman and Nigel Davenport and received poor reviews.
 He followed it with Infidelities, which premiered at the Edinburgh Festival Fringe in 1985 before transferring to London's Donmar Warehouse.

-In 1987, A Prayer For Wings, directed by Joan Plowright, was produced in Edinburgh and, after winning a Fringe First awards, transferred to the Bush Theatre in London.
+In 1987, A Prayer For Wings, directed by Joan Plowright, was produced in Edinburgh and, after winning a Fringe First award, transferred to the Bush Theatre in London.
 Later plays include Poor Nanny in 1989, and Swansea Boys in 1990.

-His writing also includes a novel, Manhattan Mourning, published in 1988, and the BBC TV film The Lost Language of Cranes, broadcast in 1992.
+His writing also includes a novel, Manhattan Mourning, published in 1988, and the BBC TV film The Lost Language of Cranes, adapted from the novel by David Leavitt, broadcast in 1992.

 A friend of Ian Charleson, whom he also directed in Bent, Mathias contributed a chapter to the 1990 book, For Ian Charleson: A Tribute.